jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 # [Firecracker](https://firecracker.me)

 * [Spaced repetition][spaced repetition] software
-* Pre-populated with STEP1 material (a combination of First Aid, Goljan, etc.)
+* Prepopulated with STEP1 material (a combination of First Aid, Goljan, etc.)
 * As you cover material (daily/weekly) you add it to the question pool (flag it)
-* Use the keyboard shortcuts (when youre doing a quiz, theres a little laptop icon on the bottom right)
+* Use the keyboard shortcuts (when you're doing a quiz, there's a little laptop icon on the bottom right)
   * S to show answer
   * T to show topic